Musa Bility: Liberty Party chairman

 Bility resigned from the Unity Party (UP) in October 2016, near the end of the Sirleaf presidency.
 He joined the Liberty Party (LP).
 In a convention on January 23, 2021, Bility was elected chairman of the LP, replacing Steve Zargo.
 At the time of the election, Bility was serving as LP chairman of the national advisory council.
 He was the first Mandingo chairman of the LP, a party typically associated with the Bassa ethnicity.
 Some founding members of the LP, including former chairman Aruna Fallah and J. Lemuel Gbadyu, were against his election due to his alleged corruption.

 By December 2021, there was conflict with in the LP between Chairman Bility and the LP Political Leader Nyonblee Karnga-Lawrence, with factions forming around the two party leaders.
 The Karnga-Lawrence faction was larger.
 Before Bility's chairmanship, the LP had been a founding member of the political alliance known as the Collaborating Political Parties (CPP).
 In March 2022, the Karnga-Lawrence faction of the LP attempted to leave the CPP, but Bility, as chairman, was able to keep the LP officially within the CPP.
 With only the Bility faction of the LP and the Alternative National Congress left in the alliance, Bility was made CPP chairman in August 2022.
+In April 2024, the CPP was dissolved.

 The LP leadership crisis, involving disputes related to the LP constitution, resulted in a Supreme Court case decided in April 2023.
 While the Supreme Court ruling lacked finality in regard to the legal questions at hand, the Bility faction declared it a victory in their favor.